shihuang047/2bRAD-M/README.md

  ### System requirements

  #### Dependencies
  All scripts in 2bRAD-M are written using Perl and recommended to run in a conda environment.
-In the Unix systems, or Mac OSX, the program should work properly as all required packages can be appropreiately download and installed in the conda environment.
+This program should work properly in the Unix systems, or Mac OSX, as all required packages can be appropreiately download and installed.

  #### Disk space
  Construction of a 2bRAD-M standard database (i.e., 2b-Tag-DB) requires approximately 10 GB of disk space.